oottppxx/enigma2/plugins/budweiser/README.md

 ## Description

-Invoking the plugin should display a list of alternative audio sources, and the current buffering value.
+Invoking the plugin should display a list of alternative audio sources (see below), and the current buffering value.
 Selecting one of the sources (via the OK key) should:
 * perform an audio operation, per the source definition: either do nothing, mute the service audio, or unmute the service audio.
 Note that if the current service is using Exteplayer3 or another external player, audio ops will most